vrruiz/roboblocks/README.md

 * More general categories and blocks to use general electronics, avoiding BQ equipment.

-* Include other blocks for steppers, aditional math functions and other variable types and function return values.
+* Include other blocks for stepper motors, math, pins, char type for variables and more function return value types.

 Getting Started
 ---------------